cbaddeley/Synesthesia/README.md

 ## Dependencies ##
 _Note: All dependencies are included in the "install_requires" part of the setup.py file and should be installed when you run the application._

-Dependencies include: PyQt5, librosa, essentia, and musicnn.

 ## Program Execution ##
 To run Synesthesia, after installing (via pip or local) on an Ubuntu based terminal, please restart your terminal.
-Then run the command `syne`.
+Then run the command `sudo syne`.
 After installing any dependencies, the application will be launched.

-## Sample Install ##
-It is assumed that a Windows Shell is opened.
-- `wsl`
-- `mkdir synesthesia && cd synesthesia && python3 -m venv ./ && source ./bin/activate && pip3 install synesthesia-uf && syne`

 ## Github Repository ##
 https://github.com/cbaddeley/Synesthesia